 PAUL STANLEY: All it needs is for everybody to buy it at the same time.
 You know, that’s how you’ll get the number one album.

-PAUL STANLEY: Because the band wasn’t healthy for a while and we had to wait for the band to heal and get in to a good shape.
+PAUL STANLEY: Because the band wasn’t healthy for a while, and we had to wait for the band to heal and get into good shape.

 But you already had Tommy and Eric in the band for years?

 PAUL STANLEY: Yeah, we were great, and we got stronger and stronger, and when we felt that it was time, we went back into the studio.

 THE DELAY OF THE ALBUM AND COMMENTS ABOUT NEW TRACKS

 The album is now coming in October, although it’s been ready for a long time.
 Originally it was supposed to come out earlier, like in May.
 What’s the reason for that delay?

 PAUL STANLEY: The reason it didn’t come out, I mean it has been done for a while we wanted to have a different type of set up in terms of distribution.
 We wanted to go with a label this time.
 So the legalities of working out a contract take a long time.
 So, you know, by going back to Universal with a company that has our whole catalog, it made a lot of sense for many reasons.
 Plus, they were very “Come home,” very committed to the album.
 So had we wanted to do it a different way, we would have it out in May.
 But this made more sense and will make more sense.
 You know, doing the Wal-Mart deal was great in one way, but in another way, if you didn’t have a Wal-Mart near you or if you didn’t have iTunes if you couldn’t get it from iTunes so it was very limited how you could get the album.
 So, we tried that once, and now we said let’s do it this route.
 But Universal very much wanted us back.
 And they have all these other albums, so it’s a good agreement.

 I have now picked up a few of my favorite tracks from the album.
 Would you say a brief comment about those?